adamstegman/photo_albums/README.md

 ### Feature tests

-Note that feature tests will not work until you have set up an AWS account.
+If you want to do live feature tests using an AWS account, set up the same environment variables as in deployment, but additionally include:

-Set up the same environment variables as in deployment, but additionally include:
+* `LIVE_FEATURE_SPECS` (set this to anything)
 * `TEST_ACCESS_KEY_ID`
 * `TEST_SECRET_ACCESS_KEY`

-The purpose of these keys is to separate uploading and downloading permissions, but that is not necessary.
+The purpose of the separate access keys is to separate uploading and downloading permissions.

 ## Deployment